RediSearch/RediSearch/docs/Commands.md

         Fields can have the `NOINDEX` option, which means they will not be indexed.
         This is useful in conjunction with `SORTABLE`, to create fields whose update using PARTIAL will not cause full reindexing of the document.
 If a field has NOINDEX and doesn't have SORTABLE, it will just be ignored by the index.

+    * **PHONETIC {matcher}**
+        Declaring field as phonetic will enabled a phonetic search on this field {match} is used to specify the phonetic algorithm and the language.
+        Matcher Format: <2 chars algorithm>:<2 chars language>.
+        Currently the only supported algoritm is double metaphone (dm) which is a general phonetic algorithm for latin languages.
+        Currently we support those languages: English (en), French (fr), Portuguese (pt) and Spanish (es).
+        Notice that double metaphone is not a language spacific and so it might miss from time to time ...

 ### Complexity
 O(1)